isabelxklee/datadog/module.md

 ## The state hook

-The first hook that we’re going to look at is the state hook.
-The state hook allows function components to store and update local state. `useState()` returns a pair: the current state value and its function to update it.
+Let's talk about the state hook.
+The state hook allows function components to store and update local state.
+This hook returns a pair: the current state value and its function to update it.

-Let’s take a look at the state hook’s syntax.

 ```jsx
 const [stateVariable, updatingFunction] = useState(initialValue);
 ```

+Let’s break down this syntax.

-As you can see, we’re calling `useState()` and defining our state variable and its updating function.
-We’re also defining an initial state value with `initialValue`.
-The initial value can be…
+- We’re calling `useState()` and defining our state variable and its updating function.

-Breaking down the State hook syntax

-- The State hook uses array destructuring, which allows us to name our own state variables
-- The State hook is a function that returns a pair, which is an array with 2 items
+- We’re also defining an initial value that our state variable will hold.
+This initial value is quite flexible and can be any data type; it doesn't necessarily have to be an object.
-- Otherwise, we'd be dealing with `[0]` and `[1]` to refer to the state's current value and the function to update it, and that might get confusing
+- The state hook uses array destructuring, which allows us to name our own state variables.
+This is why `stateVariable` and `updatingFunction` are styled as `[stateVariable, updatingFunction]`.
+Otherwise, we'd be dealing with `[0]` and `[1]` to refer to the state's current value and the function to update it, and that might get confusing.

+## A simple example

 Now, let’s take a look at an example of how we could use the state hook.
 Let’s say we want to build a toggle that allows us to switch between dark mode and light mode on a website.
-We could store this value in a state variable and create an HTML element that allows us to update its value.
+We could store this value in a state variable and create a DOM element that allows us to update its value.

 1. First, we need to import the state hook in order to use it.